jasonmoy28/psycModel/README.md

   }

 ## Acknoledgement
-This package was built by standing on the shoulders of giants with special thanks to developers of `lavaan`, `performance`, `lme4`, `lmerTest`, `nlme`, `psych`, all `tidyverse` packages.
+This package was built by standing on the shoulders of giants with special thanks to developers of `jmv`,`lavaan`, `lme4`, `lmerTest`, `nlme`, `performance`, `psych`, all `tidyverse` packages.
 We would have to pay a lot of money for very expensive software if they have not developed these amazing packages for statistical analysis in R. Additionally, I want to thank the developers for `devtools` and `usethis`.
 It would have been much much harder (maybe even impossible for me) to write an R package without the help of these two packages.
 I hope my package can help someone as they had helped me.

 ## Updates
 ### Prospective Features:
 1. Support mediation, moderated mediation analysis
 2. Support latent class and profile analysis (possible latent transition analysis)
-3. Support model assumption checking tools
+3. Support linear / generalized linear regression
-4. Support linear / generalized linear regression
+4. Support reliability analysis
-5. Support exploratory factor analysis and plotting
+5. Support outlier detection

 ### version 0.2.0 (released on 4/11/2021)
 **New Feature:**